 He has 25 offers from teams across the United States, including NCAA Power 5 programs like Alabama, Georgia, Clemson, Ohio State, Tennessee, Auburn, Florida, Florida State, LSU, Ole Miss, Miami, Kentucky, Michigan, Oregon, Penn State, Texas A&M and USC.

-Wolfe recently narrowed his choice down to five schools, and three SEC programs made the cut:
+Wolfe narrowed his choice down to five schools, with four SEC programs joining the OSU Buckeyes:

 - Ole Miss

 - Ohio State